 Raw text output

-.
+By default, Handlebars will perform what is known as HTML escaping on special characters, like & or =.
 This ensures that they won't cause issues inside the HTML that the layout is made up of.
 There are cases, however, where you may need handlebars to generate valid HTML.
 The body of the letter template is one such example since it can contain line break characters and other formatting characters that would be escaped otherwise.
 In such instances, use three brackets to surround your handlebars variables instead of two: {{{letter.body}}}

 Background Images vs Image Tags

 In some cases, you may want to display an image behind your text.
-There are two ways to do this—an image tag with some css, and the CSS background image property.
-Use the CSS background image property if you want the image to cover the whole page, and use the special @page
+There are two ways to do this—an image tag with some CSS, and the CSS background image property.
+Use the CSS background image property if you want the image to cover the whole page, and use the special @page selector, which is what PagedJS suggests using.
+Layout images are the same across every instance of the layout being printed, so for background images you can avoid creating duplicate CSS rules by using the image url only from the first instance of the document variables like so:

 <style>